 The road around the impressive cathedral had been closed off to traffic.
 A parade of cyclists (many with dogs in tow), skaters and children on small bikes or driving tiny toy cars passed by.
 Meanwhile, worshippers headed into the cathedral for Sunday Mass.

 We explored the adjacent streets, watched some capoeira in one of the plazas, and popped into a couple of museums.
 The Palacio Clavijero had some vibrant artwork and a number of particularly interesting portraits of Frida Kahlo.

 Morelia is famous for its sweets and we couldn’t resist checking out Mercado De Dulces.
 The market comprises of stall after stall of stacked sweets, nuts and chocolate, not to mention fruit leather, the local speciality.
 As a matter of fact, we took the opportunity to stock up on rounds of nut brittle for onward bus journeys.

 There are hardly any tourists in Morelia, which made for a more authentic Mexican experience.
 Furthermore, we found everyone we came across incredibly friendly.

 Pizza Mexican Style

 We ate lunch at Pulcinellas – fabulous huge pizzas with a Mexican twist of hot chilli sauces on the side.
 Highly recommended!

-Morelia made a nice stop for a couple of days and we always enjoy visiting destinations where there are a lack of foreign visitors.
-In fact, we have found that the attitude of locals is often substantially more convivial when this is the case.
-The less that places have been affected by the culture of tourism, the more open and friendly the people are.
+Morelia made a nice stop for a couple of days and we always enjoy visiting destinations where there aren’t many foreign visitors.
+In fact, we have found that the attitude of locals is often substantially more friendly and welcoming when this is the case.
+The less that places have been affected by the culture of tourism, the more open and hospitable the people are.